Canadian Premier League: Saskatchewan

 On March 12, 2021, the CPL conditionally awarded an expansion club to Living Sky Sports and Entertainment Inc. (LSSE), a Saskatchewan-based company.
-The expansion was dependent on LSSE delivering a soccer-specific stadium, and the preferred location for that stadium is Prairieland Park in Saskatoon.
+The expansion was dependent on LSSE delivering a soccer-specific stadium, and the preferred location for that stadium was Prairieland Park in Saskatoon.
 The team was targeting a debut of 2023 at the earliest.
 As of April 2021, plans called for the former horse-racing grandstand at the park to anchor the north, shorter, end of the soccer pitch, with new stands facing its other sides.

 On September 5, 2023, LSSE and Prairieland Park Corporation announced that they had ended their efforts to bring a CPL team to Saskatoon, while a CPL spokesperson confirmed that LSSE's exclusivity to Saskatchewan had lapsed.

 League titles

 Two trophies are awarded to teams at the end of a Canadian Premier League season.
 The North Star Cup (originally North Star Shield) is given to the playoff champion and has been awarded since the league's inception.
-The CPL Shield was first revealed in 2023 and is won by the team that earns the most points during the regular season.
-An award for the regular season winner was announced during the 2022 CPL season and will be awarded retroactively for previous seasons.
+An award for the regular season champion was announced during the 2022 CPL season; the CPL Shield was first presented in 2023, when it was also awarded retroactively for the initial four seasons of the CPL's existence.
 In addition to equal cash prizes, both trophy winners earn a spot in the CONCACAF Champions Cup competing against teams from across North America, Central America and Caribbean for a spot in the FIFA Club World Cup.